 - Generously dust your counter with about 1/4 cup of flour.

 - Scrape the risen refrigerated cinnamon roll dough on top of the dusted flour.
 Use your fingers to scrape out any stuck to the bowl and add it to the dough.
 The dough will be sticky.
 Avoid pressing the dough into itself or turning it into a ball–this will overwork the dough.
 We want to roll it out with very little shaping of the dough.
 Instead, just lightly dust any sticky portions of the dough, and press any sticky edges into the floured counter.
 Lightly press the dough into a rectangular shape before rolling (I recommend watching the classic cinnamon roll recipe video for a step by step video).

 - Roll out the dough into an 9-inch horizontal by 16-inch vertical rectangle.
 (A 1x batch will be tall and skinny.
 A 2x batch will be wider than it is tall as seen in the recipe video).
 Using extra flour only as needed, dust any parts of the dough with flour that sticks to the table or rolling pin.

-- Mix your softened butter thoroughly with the prepared Instant Clearjel mixture.
+- If your butter is firm, microwave it for a few seconds until softened but not melted.
+Mix your softened butter thoroughly with the prepared Instant Clearjel mixture.
 Immediately spread it onto the rolled-out dough.
 We mix this right before spreading so that it doesn't have time to thicken before spreading.
 Spread it evenly all the way to the very edge of the dough.